Sigma Alpha Mu: Notable members

+Local chapter or member misconduct

 On February 8, 2018, the Sigma Beta chapter at Ohio State University was suspended for violations of hazing and alcohol policies.
 Also in 2018, the fraternity's chapter at Towson University was suspended from campus due to hazing.

-On January 22, 2015, national media outlets reported on immense damage caused by the University of Michigan chapter of Sigma Alpha Mu at Treetops Resort near Gaylord, Michigan.
+On January 22, 2015, national media outlets reported on damage caused by the University of Michigan chapter of Sigma Alpha Mu at Treetops Resort near Gaylord, Michigan.
 The fraternity was reported to have caused over $430,000 in damages including broken ceiling tiles, furniture and windows.
 Joshua Kaplan, president of the University of Michigan chapter of Sigma Alpha Mu during the events, stated he was "embarrassed and ashamed of the behavior of some members," and that "our chapter accepts full responsibility for this incident and we will be working with the management of the resort to pay for all damages and cleaning costs."
 However, according to Treetops Resort officials $25,000 was paid toward the bill, but that the Sigma Alpha Mu organization was "unwilling to accept liability and pay restitution [on behalf of the chapter]."
 The chapter was subsequently suspended for four years following the events.
 Three members of the fraternity were criminally charged.
 University of Michigan President Mark Schlissel entered a four-year ban from campus life.
 This was "the most severe sanction that can be implemented against any campus student organization."
 He also asked to national fraternity's council to pull its charter.
-A lawsuit, claiming that “the resort says it now believes the vandalism was in retaliation for management confronting the students earlier in the day over payment” and prior damage.
+A lawsuit, claiming that, “the resort says it now believes the vandalism was in retaliation for management confronting the students earlier in the day over payment” and prior damage.

 In 2008, a University of Delaware freshman died of alcohol poisoning after attending a party hosted by members of the Sigma Alpha Mu fraternity, where the student was pledging.